coltonw/revonarchy/README.md

 queue value and any that don't create a new random queue value with that user and group id value.

+### Do it Again

+Users are kept as local storage on the browser where they were created.
+Also, there are hard links which can be used to get the same users on other browsers without requiring re-typing all the information.

 ## Attributions

 [Crown favicon](http://www.aha-soft.com/iconsets.htm)